Northumberland Line: 2019present: Revised plans and the Northumberland Line project

 During 2021, planning applications were submitted for the proposed stations: for Northumberland Park and Ashington in February; for Blyth Bebside and Bedlington in March; for Seaton Delaval in June; and for Newsham in September.
 All of these applications had been approved by 3 March 2022.
 A further planning application was submitted for the replacement of a pedestrian crossing in Ashington with an underpass, on 24 September 2021, but strong local opposition meant that, As of June 2022, it was unclear whether this would ultimately be built as part of the project.
 Northumberland County Council also submitted a complementary Transport and Works Act Order application to the UK Department for Transport on 26 May 2021, under which they would be conferred certain additional powers (including those relating to compulsory purchasing of land, temporary use of land, closure of level crossings and diversion of highways) deemed necessary for the new stations to be constructed and the line upgraded to carry regular passenger services.
 The order was granted, subject to some modifications, on 27 June 2022.

 The first preliminary infrastructure works implemented as part of this project – renewal of 600 yard of track near Newsham – were completed in June 2021.
 In August 2021, Morgan Sindall was awarded a £40 million contract to undertake detailed design and construction works for the new stations and footbridges, as well as the major track upgrade works associated with the project.
 Following the aforementioned granting of the Transport and Works Act Order and most of the required planning permissions, main-stage construction work was reported as having begun by late August 2022, ahead of the anticipated launch of the new passenger service in December 2023.

+In the winter of 2023/2024, it was reported that despite services planning to begin in summer 2024, only Ashington, Newsham and Seaton Delaval would open at the start of services.
+It was likely that Bedlington, Blyth Bebside and Northumberland Park will not open until 2025.
+As of August 2024, the initial services and stations were delayed again to December 2024, with the whole project's final cost being £298.5 million, £130 million more than the initial bid.
+However, in November 2024, citing difficulties with power, engineering and regulations, Newsham's opening was delayed further until early 2025, leaving Ashington and Seaton Delaval as the only new stations to open at the line's start.

+Passenger service on the line began on 15 November 2024 with the opening of Ashington and Seaton Delaval.
+Newsham followed suit four months later on 17 March 2025.
+Blyth Bebside opened on 19 October 2025.
+The remaining two stations are due to open in early 2026.

+Ashington station has been developed in such a way that an extension, such as that previously proposed to Newbiggin-by-the-Sea and Woodhorn could still be built, albeit part of a separate scheme.